toptal/xene/README.md

 <div align="center"><img src="assets/ex-4.png" width="400"/></div>

 #### .ask(question: Message, parser: Function || { parse: Function, isValid: Function }, [onError: Message || Function])
-Ask the question to user and parse response from user to this question.
+Ask the `question` to user and parse response from user to the question.
 If parsing fails and error handler `onError` is defined it will be called.
 If error handler `onError` isn't defined than question will be asked again.

 ```js
 new Slackbot(/* API token */)